Cranky-dev/lss/README.md

-# lss
+# Landslide Styles (LSS)
-a Javascript api for implementing css
+## a Javascript api for implementing css
+LSS is a simple solution for inplementing css into your website.